How can I prepare for my Small Claims Court Hearing?

 What is the most a person can sue for in Napa County Small Claims Court?

 The most a person can sue for in small claims court is $10,000.
 A business can only sue for $5,000 or less in small claims court.
-A person can only file two small claims court actions for more than $2,500 in one year.
-A person or corporation can file as many cases seeking $2,500.00 or less.
+An individual can only file two small claims court cases for more than $2,500.00 in one year.
+A party can file as many cases in small claims court with an amount of $2,500 or less.

 Requesting website or location where I can pick up the documents to file for a small claim